soil amendments

 We are currently seeking new funds to further our understanding of the interactions between soil and biochar.
 Please inquire with Prof. Oelbermann if you are interested in an industrial partnership.

-sustainable agriculture & agroecology
+sustainable agriculture & agroecoloGy

 perennial Land-use Systems & agroforestry

-BIOMASS PLANTATIONS: We recently completed a study on greenhouse gas emissions from short-rotation coppice biomass plantations (see Lutes et al. 2016 & 2019).
+We recently completed a study on greenhouse gas emissions from short-rotation coppice biomass plantations (see Lutes et al. 2016 & 2019).
 Prof. Oelbermann was featured on CBC Radio KW's Morning Show discussing second generation bioenergy crops: "Corn not the only biofuel for Ontario's new ethanol plan, says researcher"

 http://www.cbc.ca/news/canada/kitchener-waterloo/biofuel-ontario-ethanol-policy-waterloo-1.4436385

 We started 3-year in-depth study on greenhouse gas emissions, impact of freeze-thaw on greenhouse gas emissions and carbon sequestration in short-rotation willow and herbacous grasses (switchgrass & miscanthus) in September 2019.
-Field and laboratory work for this project have been completed and we are now analyzing data and compiling research outcomes into multiple publications (see Osei et al.).
+Field and laboratory work for this project have been completed and we are now compiling research outcomes into multiple publications (see Osei et al.).

 http://www.cbc.ca/news/canada/kitchener-waterloo/biofuel-ontario-ethanol-policy-waterloo-1.4436385

 We started 3-year in-depth study on greenhouse gas emissions, impact of freeze-thaw on greenhouse gas emissions and carbon sequestration in short-rotation willow and herbacous grasses (switchgrass & miscanthus) in September 2019.
-Field and laboratory work for this project have been completed and we are now analyzing data and compiling research outcomes into multiple publications (see Osei et al.).
+Field and laboratory work for this project have been completed and we are now compiling research outcomes into multiple publications (see Osei et al.).

 |